 Selling in mid- to large-sized businesses is never as straightforward as selling to small businesses.
-The MIT Entrepreneurship Center uses the term “Jury” to refer to the group of stakeholders that must get involved in a B2B complex sales.
+The MIT Entrepreneurship Center uses the term “Jury” to refer to the group of stakeholders that must get involved in a B2B customer development.

-This week, we’ll look at the role of our last key Jury member: the User Buyer — the person most concerned with the user experience and day-to-day impact of your solution.
+This week, we look at the role of our last key Jury member: the User Buyer role in B2B — the person most concerned with the user experience and day-to-day impact of your solution.